Fit many-facet ordered-response models with a flexible number of facets

 in short:

-quad_points = 7is a lightweight setting for quick iteration.quad_points = 15is an intermediate option when runtime matters.quad_points = 31is the package default and the publication tier: the marginal log-likelihood is stable enough for direct manuscript reporting.quad_points = 61(or higher) is reserved for ultra-precise benchmarking on very narrow score supports.mml_engine = "direct"remains the most stable general-purpose path.mml_engine = "em"or"hybrid"currently targetRSM/PCMfits without a latent-regression population model.Benchmark your own workload before using
+quad_points = 7is a lightweight setting for quick iteration.quad_points = 15is an intermediate option when runtime matters.quad_points = 31is the package default and a suitable starting point for a final analysis; always review convergence and, when conclusions are sensitive, compare a denser quadrature rule.quad_points = 61(or higher) supports sensitivity checks on narrow score distributions at additional computational cost.mml_engine = "direct"remains the most stable general-purpose path.mml_engine = "em"or"hybrid"currently targetRSM/PCMfits without a latent-regression population model.Benchmark your own workload before using

 Downstream diagnostics can also be staged: